isomerpages/ura-ilsg-cms/_2025-programmes/GastroBeats.md

 green with rechargeable batteries, solar-powered facilities, and absolutely no plastic straws!
 Bring your reusable cups and containers and be part of our crew of eco-warriors!&nbsp;</p>
-<p>It is the ultimate fusion of food, music and fun at GastroBeats!
-From
+<p>It is the ultimate fusion of food, music and fun at <em>GastroBeats</em>!
-bites to beats, do not miss this celebration that will tantalise your taste buds and keep you dancing through the night!&nbsp;</p>
+From bites to beats, do not miss this celebration that will tantalise your taste buds and keep you dancing through the night!&nbsp;</p>
 <p>Find out more information at: <a href="https://gastrobeats.com.sg/" rel="noopener noreferrer nofollow" target="_blank"><u>https://gastrobeats.com.sg/</u></a>&nbsp;</p>
 <p></p>
 <p><strong>Location</strong>&nbsp;